gmg-takehome/Example-BE/README.md

 **Docker Setup**

-There would be actual commmands here, but for now some possibilities on what they might be
+There would be actual commmands here, but for now some examples on what they might be

 *First time*